Saturday, March 24, 2018

 3. Discussant: Space permitting, we welcome attendees to join the conversation as an active audience participant.

 Abstracts are due no later than November 22, 2017.
 Shortly thereafter, a tentative schedule for the day will be planned, including both presentation and active participant/commentator tracks.
-Abstracts can be submitted here.
+Abstract submission has closed.

 Papers, if applicable, are due no later than February 23, 2018.